-This pumpkin cream pie is no ordinary Thanksgiving pie!
+This creamy pumpkin pie is no ordinary Thanksgiving pie!

 It is light and fluffy with the creamiest pumpkin filling.